nextflow-io/nextflow/docs/script.md

 println "Hello, World!"
 ```

-The only difference between the two is that the `println` method implicitly appends a `new line` character
+The only difference between the two is that the `println` method implicitly appends a newline character
 to the printed string.

 ### Variables